calidae/normandy-css/docs/reference/utilities/flexbox.md

 ## Flex Direction

-<br> Utilities for controlling the direction of flex items.
+Utilities for controlling the direction of flex items.

 | Class                 | Property                         |
 | --------------------- | -------------------------------- |